-What Happens to Your Body When You Drink Diet Soda
+What Happens to Your Body When You Drink Diet Soda Every Day

 Drinking diet soda instead of regular versions is linked to a reduction in body weight, body mass index, and percentage of body fat, especially among the obese, according to data published in JAMA Network Open.
 Another study in the journal Obesity found that people who drank 24 ounces of diet soda daily for a year maintained a weight loss of up to 16 pounds.

 You might gain weight.

 "Artificial sweeteners are digested differently than natural sugar," explains Justine Rosado, RDN, a registered dietitian nutritionist and certified diabetes care and education specialist with The Nutrition Queens.
 "What determines their metabolic fate is their complex composition, with some completely bypassing the typical absorption and digestion phases that calorie-containing foods undergo."